neurolancer-tech/Neurolancer-plat/ONBOARDING_SUBCATEGORIES_USAGE.md

 # Onboarding Subcategories Usage Guide

+> Complete implementation guide for subcategory selection in onboarding

 ## Overview
 The onboarding system now supports subcategory selection, allowing users to specify their interests in specific AI subcategories during the onboarding process.